GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

 ### Duration:
 45 Minutes

-### Objective:
+### Objectives:
-1. Create and configure MongoDB Atlas multi-regional cluster on GCP
+1. Create and configure MongoDB Atlas multi-regional cluster on GCP.
-2. Configuring our Google Cloud Platform Account
+2. Configuring our Google Cloud Platform Account.
-3. Configure a Node JS application on a GCE Debian VM on GCP
+3. Configure a Node JS application on a GCE Debian VM on GCP.
-4. Push our application to App Engine Flex on GCP
+4. Push your application to App Engine Flex on GCP.
-5. Visit our new application from any web-enabled client terminal; including mobile devices.
+5. Visit our new application from any web-enabled client terminal, including mobile devices.

 ### Part 1: Configuring the MongoDB Atlas